coadunate/MICAS/README.md

 **2. Alerting**
 Once the database selection process has been complete, you can configure your alerting information.
-You have an option to provide your phone number or email address as the means for MICAS to convey alerts.
-Email is the default mode of communication and hence is required during alert set up.
+The primary notification system is the via notification through logs, indicated by the micas location, and via the UI on minknow GUI.
 There is also a possibility to add more alering sequences in this component, which will be monitored during the MinION run.

 **3. Configuration**
 Finally, in the confiuration section, you have to choose the directory to which